 A few days later the phone rang.
-It was my daughter, telling me that they were meeting their baby boy that very evening.
+It was my daughter, telling me that they had just received a call from the adoption agency and would be meeting their baby boy that very evening.
 They brought him home from the hospital three days later.
 He had been in the newborn intensive care unit for three months.
 Living in the hospital next door to where I worked, and I had no clue!!
 A miracle extreme preemie needing a mommy and daddy.
 And a grandma heart just waiting to hug and kiss him.
 He was the boy that God was telling me about just a few days earlier.

 I could share a lot more details about the hand of God in regard to this story.
 So very amazing!!
 But I want to leave you with these words of hope that my pastor once shared: